Oahu vs. Kauai - Which should you choose?

 - Bishop Museum: The Bishop Museum provides insight into Hawaiian history and Pacific wayfaring.

 - Iolani Palace: Visit this restored palace where the royal family once resided.
-Before Hawaii became the 50th state in 1959, their monarchy ruled this sovereign n Now, it serves as a museum to depict Hawaii’s history and nation.
+Before Hawaii became the 50th state in 1959, its monarchy ruled this sovereign; it serves as a museum to depict Hawaii’s history and nation.

 - Polynesian Cultural Center (P.C.C.): The P.C.C. is an ideal place to explore Hawaiian culture.
 With interactive exhibits, performances, boat rides, and a fantastic theme park concept, the center provides the perfect opportunity for all family members to immerse themselves in Hawaiian culture.